Total Defence (Singapore): Military defence

 Military defence involves heavy investment in armaments, training and equipment for the Singapore Armed Forces (SAF), with the Singapore Government maintaining a defence budget ranked amongst the highest in the ASEAN region.
 A capable armed forces is seen as a necessity to deter potential aggressors.
 In addition to two years of national service, the onus is placed on reservist troops to maintain their physical fitness through annual individual physical proficiency tests (IPPT) and in-camp training (ICT).
 Corporate companies are encouraged to create "pro-NS" policies for reservists, such as training spaces, monetary incentives and flexible working hours, and are recognised at an annual awards ceremony.

 Civil defence

-Civil defence broadly refers to activities of the Singapore Police Force and Singapore Civil Defence Force to restore a sense of normalcy during a national crisis with the aid of active civilian participation.
+Civil defence broadly refers to activities of the Singapore Civil Defence Force (SCDF) to restore a sense of normalcy during a national crisis with the aid of active civilian participation.
 Civilians are trained in first aid, urban survival, and management of blood, water and food resources.
 Donating blood to national blood banks, volunteer work, and being a medical frontliner are also activities seen as contributing to civil defence.
+The Singapore Police Force (SPF) also plays a crucial role in civil defence by maintaining law and order, which is essential for civil order during times of crisis.
+Their work in restoring a sense of normalcy and providing security contributes to the overall civil defence efforts.